vic-ma/howtodismantle.github.io/_posts/2025-01-28-The-Art-of-Printing-Getting-started-with-label-printing-on-Bixolon-SRP-Q300-Series.md

 To make it easier for Peakboard users, the POS Printer data source offers simpler commands that are translated into ESC/POS.
 For more information, see the [extension commands](https://github.com/Peakboard/PeakboardExtensions/tree/master/POSPrinter).
 Although it's possible to mix both the simple commands and ESC/POS commands, we'll only use the simple commands in our example and save the ESC/POS commands for a future article.

 In our example, we use the following command string.
-The first line prints out the coffee shop logo.
-It's a just a simple png image with less than 300px of width that is added to the Peakboad project as local resource.
-The preceding "~(CentralAlign)~" makes it centered.
-Then we see three actual text parts, the product, the size, the addition.
-And we end up with a command for cutting the paper.
-That's it.

 {% highlight text %}
 ~(CentralAlign)~~(Image:Starpeak_small.png)~